scipy-conference/scipy_proceedings/papers/mark_wickert_250/mwickert_250.rst

    Average Callback Period = 21.33 (ms)
    Average Callback process time = 0.40 (ms)

 which tells us that as expected for a sampling rate of 48 kHz, and a frame length of 1024 is simply

 .. math::
    :label: callbackPeriod

    T_\text{callback period} = 1024 \times \frac{1}{48000} = 21.33\ \text{ms}

 The time spent in the callback should be very small, as very little processing is being done.
 We can also examine the callback latency by having the AD2 input a low duty cycle pulse train have a 2 Hz rate.
-The scope then measures the time difference between the input and output waveforms.
+The scope then measures the time difference between the input (scope channel C2) and output (scope channel C1) waveforms.
 The resulting plot is shown in Figure :ref:`CBlatency`.
-We sees that PyAudio and and the PC audio subsystem introduces about 70.7ms of latency.
+We see that PyAudio and and the PC audio subsystem introduces about 70.7ms of latency.

 .. figure:: 48kHz_latency.pdf